jackthomas1430/module_5_challenge/README.md

     6. Calculate correlation and regression
     7. Provide top-level summary and analysis of the study results

-##Files
+## Files
  - "module_5_challenge"(https://github.com/jackthomas1430/module_5_challenge.git): The main repo for this challenge.
-    -"data" folder: contains the the csv files used for the analysis -“Mouse_metadata.csv”: contains basic information for the 249 mice in the study, which are presented in the following columns: "Mouse ID","Drug Regimen", "Age_months","Weight (g)"
+    - "data" folder: contains the the csv files used for the analysis
+        - “Mouse_metadata.csv”: contains basic information for the 249 mice in the study, which are presented in the following columns: "Mouse ID","Drug Regimen", "Age_months","Weight (g)"
-        -“Study_results.csv”: displays the study results in the following columns:"Mouse ID", "Timepoint","Tumor Volume (mm3)","Metastatic Sites"
+        - “Study_results.csv”: displays the study results in the following columns:"Mouse ID", "Timepoint","Tumor Volume (mm3)","Metastatic Sites"
-    -"Results/Images": contains images of all the results -"pymaceuticals_analysis.ipynb": the main script for analysis
+    - "Results/Images": contains images of all the results
+    - "pymaceuticals_analysis.ipynb": the main script for analysis

-##Set Up
+## Set Up
     1. Clone the repository to your local device using git clone https://github.com/jackthomas1430/module_5_challenge.git
     2. Check that the “Mouse_metadata.csv” and “Study_results.csv” are located in the "data" folder
     3. Open "pymaceuticals_analysis.ipynb"
     4. Run all cells

-##Results
+## Results
 ![Meged DataFrame](module_5_challenge/Results:Images/Merged_DataFrame.png)
 ![Data from Duplicate DataFrame](module_5_challenge/Results:Images/duplicate_id_data.png)
 ![Clean DataFrame](module_5_challenge/Results:Images/Clean_DataFrame.png)